 Sampler

 Sampler plugins are the audial scrapbooks of your music production.
-They allow you to record, edit, and play back audio samples, providing a rich palette of sounds for you to draw from in your compositions.
+They allow you to record, edit, and play back audio samples, providing a rich palette of sounds to draw from in your compositions.

 Drum Machine